 Tweed Marijuana Inc. is a publicly traded corporation, incorporated in Canada, with its head office located at 1 Hershey Drive, Smiths Falls, Ontario.
 The Company's common shares are listed on the TSX Venture Exchange ("TSXV"), under the trading symbol "TWD".
-Through its wholly owned subsidiaries, Tweed and Tweed Farms, the Company is in the business of producing and selling medical marijuana in Canada.
+Through its wholly owned subsidiaries, Tweed, Tweed Farms, and Bedrocan Cannabis Corp. ("Bedrocan Canada"), acquired on August 28, 2015 (see Recent Events), the Company is in the business of producing and selling medical marijuana in Canada.
+Bedrocan Canada is excluded in the Interim Financial Statements for the first quarter ending June 30, 2015, but will be included in the Company's reported results in the second quarter ending September 30, 2015 for the period since the effective date of the acquisition.